 10. Weather Problem

 Biofuel is less suitable for use in low temperatures.
-It is more likely to attract moisture than fossil diesel, which creates problems in cold weather.
-It also increases microbial growth in the engine that clogs the engine filters.
+That’s because it’s more likely to attract moisture than fossil diesel, which creates problems in cold weather.

 References: